GouPals/goupals-ios-app/README.md

 ## Technologies used
 - **frontend**: Swift
-- **backend**: Javascript for as the programming language, Node.js as the runtime environment and Express.js as framework
+- **backend**: Javascript as the programming language, Node.js as the runtime environment and Express.js as framework

 ## Running the application